ydahal1/ydahal1/ReadMe.md

-Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!

 [
-Thu Jul  9 00:47:53 UTC 2026
+Fri Jul 10 00:47:55 UTC 2026
  ]